September 10, 2016

 A version of this article originally appeared on Angie's List.

 Older adults are the unfortunate victim of abuse more often than most people realize.
 Many individuals are in tune to some of the more well-known categories of abuse including physical, sexual, or emotional, and could likely associate the possibility of abuse with an unexplained bruise on an older adult or unusual withdrawal from their normal hobbies, for example.

 With hundreds of thousands of occurrences of elder abuse annually, many of which are committed against victims who are older, frail, and depend on others to meet their most basic needs, it’s important to be their advocate and dig a bit deeper into understanding it.
 Elder abuse includes:

 4. Neglect (including self-neglect)

 5. Exploitation (financial or material)

-The Department of Health and Human Services' Administration on Aging states that any knowing, intentional, or negligent act that causes harm or serious risk of harm to a vulnerable adult is considered to be elder abuse, and there are laws in all 50 states to prevent it.
+The Department of Health and Human Services' Administration for Community Living states that any knowing, intentional, or negligent act that causes harm or serious risk of harm to a vulnerable adult is considered to be elder abuse, and there are laws in all 50 states to prevent it.
 Each state has their own specific definition of elder abuse, so it’s not uncommon to see articles, researchers, and professionals using varying definitions to address and describe the concept.